Scifabric/pybossa/doc/user/tutorial.rst

 Creating a blog for the project
 ===============================

 You can share the progress of the project creating a blog.
-Every PyBossa project includes a very simple blog where you will be able to write about your project regularly.
+Every PYBOSSA project includes a very simple blog where you will be able to write about your project regularly.